5x12/ml-cookbook/README.md

-# MLtoolbox
+# ML Toolbox
-ML Toolbox is a repository that contains supervised learning templates for the following ML algorithms (divided by regression and classification):
+ML Toolbox is a repository that contains supervised learning templates for the following ML algorithms (divided by regression and classification).

 ### Classification